fenago/Grokking-Deep-Learning/Lab_4.md

 The weighted average delta
 In the neural network from chapter 5, the delta variable told you the direction and amount the value of this node should change next time.
-All backpropagation lets you do is say, “Hey, if you want this node to be x amount higher, then each of these previous four nodes needs to be x*weights_1_2 amount higher/lower, because these weights were amplifying the prediction by weights_1_2 times.”
+All backpropagation lets you do is say, "Hey, if you want this node to be x amount higher, then each of these previous four nodes needs to be x*weights_1_2 amount higher/lower, because these weights were amplifying the prediction by weights_1_2 times."
 When used in reverse, the weights_1_2 matrix amplifies the error by the appropriate amount.
 It amplifies the error so you know how much each layer_1 node should move up or down.